North Lake Fall Colors: Skip the Influencers and Find Real Sierra Magic

 Lake Sabrina, Not What You Think

 Pro tip: Lake Sabrina rhymes with a part of the female anatomy.
 Don’t pronounce it like a tourist.
-My family has been hiking and fishing these mountains since Model Ts chugged up Highway 395, and we will judge you accor
+My family has been hiking and fishing these mountains since Model Ts chugged up Highway 395, and we will judge you accordingly.

 And while we’re clearing things up—please, for the love of grammar—it’s the Eastern Sierra, not “the Sierras.”
 You can always tell who’s from West Hollywood when they pluralize mountain ranges.